Portuguese Americans: Azorean Refugee Act of 1958

 In 1957–58, the Capelinhos volcano erupted on the Azorean island of Faial, causing massive destruction from lava and smoke.
 In response, then Senators John F. Kennedy and John Pastore co-sponsored an Azorean Refugee Act.
 President Dwight Eisenhower signed the legislation in 1958, making 1,500 visas available to the victims of the eruption.
 An extension was enabled in 1962, providing opportunities for even more immigrants.

 This was followed by the passage of the Immigration and Nationality Act of 1965, which allowed those legally in the United States to serve as sponsors for family members, offering a path to permanent residence.
 This act dramatically increased Portuguese immigration into the 1970s and 1980s.

 According to the 2000 United States census, there were 1,176,615 Portuguese-Americans, the majority being of Azorean descent.

+Institutions

+Portuguese formed mutual aid and fraternal societies in the United States.
+The Portuguese Fraternal Society of America (PFSA) was formed in 2010 as a merger of four Portuguese American fraternal societies.
+The PFSA owns and operates the J.A.
+Freitas Library in San Leandro, California.

+The University of Massachusetts Dartmouth operates the Ferreira-Mendes Portuguese-American Archives.